AguaClara/aide/reports/AIDE_Summer2018report_Draft2.md

 After much discussion, we came to a conclusion of having our AIDE module be the overall controller, separate from the individual submodules of AIDE.
 This AIDE module will essentially be in charge of running the whole AIDE program and running GUI, Design, Draw, and Document sequentially.

 > We did so using a technique known as the [observer pattern](https://en.wikipedia.org/wiki/Observer_pattern), where, instead of passing objects like integers and strings as function parameters, we're able to pass an entire function as a parameter.
 Then, this "`onSuccess`" function is called whenever it is needed.

+##Transition to OnShape

+Right now the team is in the middle of transitioning from Fusion 360 to OnShape.
+OnShape is a CADing software system that is also a web browser.
+OnShape has much of the specific functionality that we were missing in Fusion 360.
+We hope that after exploring the features of OnShape, we will be able to compare and contrast the two CAD options and make a final decision.

+## FeatureScript
+Along with learning the different parts and pieces of the CADing process involved with OnShape, we are also in the process of learning Feature Script, the language used in OnShape.
+By the end of the next two weeks, we hope to create a LFOM feature to simply LFOM creation.

 ## AIDE TEMPLATE